alexfernandez/alexfernandez.github.io/2023/job-search.md

 not necessarily FAANG, but top tier companies will help your career in the future.
 And of course a good salary never hurts.
 For me, what made me decide was to imagine where I could see myself working happily in five years.
-TinyBird is a great company with amazing prospects, growing like crazy and with really interesting scalability challenges.
+Tinybird is a great company with amazing prospects, growing like crazy and with really interesting scalability challenges.
 They offer remote work, competitive salaries, plus I was able to meet the team I will join.